Aerial view of Katmandu

 If you can fly on the second day your trek will proceed as normal.
 We have time built into our itineraries to cope with this eventuality.

 At this stage we will offer the group an alternative trek that can be completed safely in the time available.
-This is normally to the Annapurna region where flights are more reliable.
+This will be to the Annapurna Sanctuary as flights to and from Pokhara are more reliable.
+This trek will begin on day 3.
 If you decline this alternative, then effectively our service ends apart from the return airport transfer at the end of your trip.
 You are responsible for all additional costs incurred while you are in Nepal.

-Please be aware that in the event of a delay that affects your onward international flight, you will be responsible for re-booking and for any associated costs.
-Again, these costs should be recovered from your insurer.
+In the event of a delay that affects your onward international flight, you will be responsible for re-booking and for any associated costs.

 Hotel availability and flight delays